Shyam2526/M2_CAR_MONITORING/1_Requirements/README.md

 # Requirements
 ##  Features
-  * Easy to find the obstacles.
+  * Easy way to monitoring the car.
+  * Check the Car Engines Temperature using Temperature Sensor.
+  * Buzzer will ON, if the Car Engine is in Danger.
-  * To avoid accidents by providing signals to the user.
+  * To avoid accidents by providing signals to the user by providing Ultrasonic Sensor.
-  * Automatic controlling using ultrasonic.

 ## Research
-  * Referred to many Arduino Ultrasonic-based projects.
+  * Referred to many Arduino Ultrasonic-based projects and Analog Input Based projects.
   * Referred many e-sources for the coding part of LCD.

 ##  Key features